davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 Compile and upload the code, and see how it works.
 Notice that the logic works as follows:

-- Turns off the LED if no object is detected, or the detected object is beyond the maximum distance we set (currently 500 centimeters).
+- Turns off the LED if no object is detected, or the detected object is beyond the maximum distance we care about  (currently 500 centimeters).
-- Turns on the green LED when an object is detected between 50 centimeters and our maximum distance.
+- Turns on the green LED when an object is detected between 10 centimeters and our maximum distance.
-- Turns on the red LED if the object is closer than 50 centimeters.
+- Turns on the red LED if the object is closer than 10 centimeters.

-Two colors?
-Boring, I know.
-We'll address that later.

 Notice that in order to turn on one color (e.g. red), we need to set its value to HIGH, but also set the value of the other LEDs to LOW to ensure that they are off.